cloudsibyl/snowflake-datacollector-terraform/README.md

 Snowflake Data Collector

-## Use Terraform to create storage on AWS, Azure or GCP
+## Use Terraform to create storage on AWS

 ## Authentication Methods Used